Advancement Via Individual Determination

 Research shows that two years of middle school AVID has a positive impact on students' course-taking patterns and academic performance in high school.
 Ninety percent of AVID graduates said that AVID prepared them well for college.
 (Center for Research and Evaluation in Education, 1999, Burlingame, CA.)

-For more information about the Tulare City School District AVID program, please contact our Director of Curriculum, Debbi Parker.
+For more information about the Tulare City School District AVID program, please contact our Avid District Director, Colleen Ross.

 Research shows that two years of middle school AVID has a positive impact on students' course-taking patterns and academic performance in high school.
 Ninety percent of AVID graduates said that AVID prepared them well for college.
 (Center for Research and Evaluation in Education, 1999, Burlingame, CA.)

-For more information about the Tulare City School District AVID program, please contact our Director of Curriculum, Debbi Parker.
+For more information about the Tulare City School District AVID program, please contact our Avid District Director, Colleen Ross.

 Who is the AVID Student?